Atthaualpha/knowledge-abyss/git/GIT.md

 *[:arrow_left: Go back to home](../README.md)*

+Git is a distributed version control system, no more than that.

 Git needs only local files and resources to operate Git stores data data as snapshots over time.
 Git checksum every change calculating by files or directories content before is stored, this checksum is a SHA-1 hash